jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-Otherwise it might be easy to overlook that there is another property.
+Otherwise it might be easily overlooked, that there is another property.

 ### Variables on Separate Lines